 Does Pet Insurance Cover Vet Visits?
 Insurance Standards Explained

 No one likes unexpected medical bills.
 Pet insurance can save you money and reduce the amount you have to pay if your pet becomes sick or injured.
 One common question that dog and cat owners have is whether pet insurance will cover vet visits.
-There isn’t a simple “yes” or “no” answer.
+There is not a simple “yes” or “no” answer.
 Your pet insurance policy may or may not cover a vet visit based on the details of your policy and the reason for the appointment.

 Accident & Illness Coverage vs. Preventative Care Costs